 - a child born to an unmarried couple who lived together between 20 and 44 weeks prior to the birth.

 Child support ends when a child turns 18.
 It may also end if the child becomes ‘a member of a couple’ or is adopted.

 If you are unhappy with an assessment

-Under limited circumstances, you can take an objection regarding child support to the courts.
+Under limited circumstances, you can take an objection to the courts.
 First, you must lodge an objection with the Child Support Registrar for a change in the assessment.
 This objection must be lodged within 28 days of the assessment, although there is provision for objections out of time.

 However, this is not the appropriate route for objections on the basis of parentage.
-If your objection is based on your belief that the agency has not assessed the true parents of the child, an application should be lodged with the Court either for a determination on the basis of the Family Law Act presumptions of paternity (as set out earlier in this chapter under the heading ‘Some issues concerning child support’) or to order DNA testing.
+If your objection is based on your belief that the CSA has not assessed the true parents of the child, an application should be lodged with the Court either for a determination on the basis of the Family Law Act presumptions of paternity or to order DNA testing.

-The easiest way you can ensure your assessment is correct is to keep the Child Support Agency advised of any change in circumstances including:
+The easiest way you can ensure your assessment is correct is to keep the CSA advised of any change in circumstances including: